x10-lang/x10/x10.dist/samples/resiliency/README.txt

 Known limitations:
 - Currently, only "X10_RESILIENT_MODE=11" is supported.
-- Current implementation needs more internal threads to run.
-If you encounter a "TOO MANY THREADS" error, try to increase "X10_MAX_THREADS".
 - Both of native and managed X10 are supported, but only for sockets (default) backend.
-- Clocked finish and workstealing are not supported yet.
+- Clocked finish and collecting finish are not resilient yet.